Other Voices

 Alex Manton

-We hope that you enjoy exploring what the electronic genre has to offer and that it assists you in how to effectively teach this is exciting and engaging style of music to your students.
+We hope that you enjoy exploring what the electronic genre has to offer and that it assists you in how to effectively teach this exciting and engaging style of music to your students.

 [End of transcript]